Coming Soon đ At the beginning of April, youâll be

 I continue to subscribe to the local paper even though they no longer have a Sunday or Monday edition.
 Local news and sports are well covered with just a little bit of national and international news.
 The comics page has a quarter of the page filled with a today in history feature which I doubt most people read.

-not my real name Premium Member about 1 year ago
+not my real name Premium Member over 1 year ago

 Years ago, my local daily cut the comic section in half.
 The next week I signed up for Gocomics.com.
 Both true.